tldr-pages/tldr/pages/linux/sar.md

 `sar -n DEV {{2}} {{10}}`

-- Report CPU utilization every 2 seconds (press CTRL+C to quit):
+- Report CPU utilization every 2 seconds:

 `sar -u ALL {{2}}`

 - Report a total of 20 memory utilization statistics, one per second:

 `sar -r ALL {{1}} {{20}}`